PIACERE2020/PIACERE_IDE_docs/download.md

 # Download

-The first version of the PIACERE IDE is hosted in the git repository of PIACERE under the project name “T35 IDE”.
+The PIACERE IDE is hosted in the git repository of PIACERE.

 ```{admonition} Download
 :class: tip